-The jacket of the disk has a small slot to permit the read/write head to contact the disk.
+- The jacket of the disk has a small slot to permit the read/write head to contact the disk.
 They are 5.25 inch (or) 3.5 inch in diameter.
 They come in single and double density and recorded on one or both surface of the diskette.
-The capacity of a 5.25 inch floppy is 1.2 mega bytes whereas for 3.5 inch floppy it is 1.44 mega bytes.
+The capacity of a 5.25 inch floppy is 1.2 mega bytes whereas for 3.5 inch floppy it is 1.44 mega bytes. - It is cheaper than that of any other secondary storage devices and is portable too.
+The floppy is a low-cost device particularly suitable for personal computer system.
+Once data has been recorded, a floppy disk reader can be used to enter data into CPU.
+Again, the disk is loaded and rotated at a constant speed inside its envelope.
+Tiny magnetic heads in the disk reader access data through the slot in the jacket.